concordium-cl/sandbox/SECURITY.md

 - access to our production servers
 - unintended Remote Code Execution
 - protocol bugs
-- crash bug in Concordium Node (i.e. a bug that can crash the app by sending a special request, not by sending thousands requests).
+- crash bug in Concordium Node (i.e. a bug that can crash the app by sending a special request, not by sending thousands requests)

 However, we will not prioritize bugs of the following form: